-This year’s Preliminary Round hosted 474 projects presented by more than 600 students from all over the five boroughs.
+This year’s Preliminary Round hosted 457 projects presented by 578 students from all over the five boroughs.
 Judges included science educators and professionals in the science and engineering fields from the city’s foremost research institutions, top universities and the business sector.

 Finals Round: Tuesday, March 24, 2015 @ American Museum of Natural History, Hall of Ocean Life (Manhattan).

-Projects scoring in the top 25% of their categories were invited to compete in the Finals Round and judged by experts in the 14 science and engineering fields.
-Seventeen students (representing 15 projects) were selected to advance and represent New York City in May at the 2015 Intel International Science and Engineering Fair (ISEF) in Pittsburgh, PA.
+Projects scoring in the top 25% of their categories advance to compete in the Finals Round and judged by experts in the 14 science and engineering fields.
+After a long judge deliberation students are selected to advance and represent New York City in May at the 2015 Intel International Science and Engineering Fair (ISEF) in Pittsburgh, PA.

-Friday, March 27 @ The Kaye Playhouse at Hunter College
+Friday, March 27 @ The Kaye Playhouse Theater at Hunter College

 A complete list of all of the 2014 NYCSEF Participants and Award Winners can be downloaded here.